+Apply online; "Nursing Non-Degree"; "PhD Prep." to take the required graduate statistics course or submit the degree-seeking application, if the applicant has completed the statistics prerequisite.

-- 1. Apply online; "Nursing Non-Degree"; "PhD Prep." - All application material, in one packet, should be sent no later than August 15 or October 15 to the following:
+All application material should be sent no later than August 15 or January 15 for the following May (summer) admission to: